18F/18f.gsa.gov/_posts/2021-09-29-what-have-you-learned-from-other-18F-designers.md

 <span>– Ben Peterson, UX designer </span>
 </div>

-### “Foster relationships, over-communicate, and be ready to pass the baton to the next person.”
+### Foster relationships, over-communicate, and be ready to pass the baton to the next person.

 <div class="testimonial-blockquote" markdown=1>
 I learned from fellow UX designer Melissa Braxton how to foster relationships and how to over-communicate.
 This means regular 1:1s with teammates but also research session debriefs, weekly ships, biweekly retros, and regular project health checks (we do them biweekly for all 18F projects as a quick 5-minute form to flag any issues).
 We’ve documented many of these practices in the [TTS Handbook](https://handbook.tts.gsa.gov/general-information-and-resources/how-we-collaborate/).
 I also came to understand that our work isn’t going away.
 It’s a relay race: take it as far as you can but be ready to pass the baton to the next person.